Lanka Sama Samaja Party: History

 The Lanka Sama Samaja Party was founded on 18 December 1935, with the broad aims of Sri Lankan Independence and Socialism, by a group of young politicians.
 The group at the foundation numbered a bare half-dozen, and composed principally of students who had returned from study abroad, influenced deeply by the ideas of Karl Marx and Lenin.
 The original group consisted of Leslie Goonewardene, N.M.
 Perera, Colvin R. de Silva, Philip Gunawardena and Robert Gunawardena.

 Origins

-The LSSP grew out of the Youth Leagues of Ceylon – societies of young people, mainly intellectuals, who wanted independence for the British ruled Sri Lanka – in which a nucleus of Marxists had developed.
+The LSSP grew out of the Youth Leagues of Ceylon – societies of young people, mainly intellectuals, who wanted independence for British-ruled Sri Lanka – in which a nucleus of Marxists had developed.
 The party's leaders were predominantly educated returnees from study in London; youth who had come into contact with the ideas of the European Left and were influenced by Harold Laski, an English political theorist and professor at the London School of Economics.
 Dr S.A.
 Wickremasinghe, an early returnee and a member of the State Council from 1931, was part of this group.
 The Youth Leagues campaigned for independence from Britain, notably organising opposition to the so-called 'Ministers' Memorandum', one which in essence called for the colonial authorities to grant increased power to local ministers.